The Japanese Lover

 The Japanese Lover is the eighteenth book by Chilean author Isabel Allende.
-It was published in 2015 and tells the story of a wartime love story between a Polish woman and a Japanese American in the aftermath of the Nazi Invasion of Poland in 1939.
+It was published in 2015 and recounts a wartime love story between a Polish woman and a Japanese American in the aftermath of the Nazi Invasion of Poland in 1939.
 The book is set in World War II.
-Just like Allende's other books, it tells the story which spans decades.
+Just like Allende's other books, it tells a story which spans decades.

 It follows the magical realism and historical romance/fiction like her previous books.
 The Japanese Lover also coincided with Allende receiving the Presidential Medal of Freedom by US President, Barack Obama.

-Plot Synopsis
+Plot synopsis

-The story is set in 2015 and first introduces us to octogenarian Alma Belasco who is moving in the Lark House, a retirement home for quirky individuals in San Francisco.
-Here we are also introduced to Lark House's caretaker Irina Bazili, a young Moldovan immigrant who seems to have some intense trauma of her own.
-Because of her nature, Irina is hired by Alma as her personal secretary.
-As the story progresses we are introduced to a secret admirer of Alma, through a series of letters, notes and gifts.
-Accompanying Alma on recovering these clues are Irina and Alma's grandson Seth who's in love with Irina.
-As Irina becomes closer to Seth and Alma, she discovers the photo of a man in Alma's room, who Alma introduces as Ichimei Fukuda, a Japanese-American whom Alma met in 1939.
-Alma tells Irina the story of how when Germany was invading Poland in 1939, she was sent as a girl of 8 to San Francisco to her wealthy uncle and aunt to escape the holocaust.
-Throughout the book we are taken through various momentous events of the 2nd half of the 20th century and also Alma's own experiences.
-We learn how Alma befriended Ichimei and how they were separated due to the Pearl Harbor attacks, as all Japanese-Americans being sent to Internment zones.
-We also see how they maintained their secret romance for decades through the means of letter.
-At one point Alma, married Nathaniel, a childhood friend of both hers and Ichimei while still continuing her romance with Fukuda.
-Irina despite trying to avoid any romance, becomes closer to Seth and tells her about her abusive relationship with her step-father.
+In 2015, octogenarian Alma Belasco is moved into the Lark House, a retirement home for quirky individuals in San Francisco.
+Lark House's caretaker, Irina Bazili, is a young Moldovan immigrant who seems to have some intense trauma of her own.
+Because of her discreet nature, Irina is hired by Alma as her personal secretary.
+Throughout the book, various momentous events of the second half of the 20th century are related alongside Alma's own experiences.

+A secret admirer of Alma sends her a series of letters, notes and gifts.
+While searching for her admirer, Alma is accompanied by Irina and Alma's grandson, Seth, who is in love with Irina.
+As Irina becomes closer to Seth and Alma, she discovers a photo of a man in Alma's room.
+Alma reveals the man was Ichimei Fukuda, a Japanese-American whom Alma met in 1939, and tells Irina the story of how she met Ichimei.

+In 1939, Germany was invading Poland, and eight-year-old Alma was sent San Francisco to her wealthy uncle and aunt to escape the Holocaust.
+Alma met and befriended Ichimei,the son of her uncle's gardener, and they later fell in love.
+Following the attacks on Pearl Harbor, they were separated when Japanese-Americans were sent to Internment zones.
+They maintained their secret romance for decades through the means of letter.
+Although Alma later married Nathaniel, her cousin and a childhood friend of both her and Ichimei, she still sporadically continued her romance with Ichimei.

+Irina, despite trying to avoid any romance, confides in Seth and tells him about her abusive relationship with her step-father.
 As the young pair grows closer, Alma grows frailer and frailer, finally passing away one day.
-The story closes with one more letter between the two fated lovers who were never meant to be.
+The story closes with one more letter between the two fated lovers who were never meant to be, and the revelation that Ichimei had died some years previously.